saikrishna-prathapaneni/LowDINO/README.md

     teacher_vit = ResNet5M()

 ```
-for ResNet5m refer the above snippet in the scripts of train_dp.py and train_colossalai.py! <br>

 <br>
 These are selected backbone networks but can use the other base models along with them like ViT, ResNet101, EfficientNet etc.! <br>
 Other Hyperparameters that can be tuned for the both models